 - Respect the danger zone around the bus

 This section is pursuant to Ed.
 Code Sections 39831.3-39831.5 and Vehicle Code Section 22112.

 Student Behavior and Discipline

-All policies and rules regarding safety, behavior, and discipline on the school bus remain in effect.
+All District policies and rules regarding safety, behavior, and discipline remain in effect on the school bus.
 Parents are encouraged to review the student responsibilities and Durham's rules and regulations with their student(s).
 With parent assistance and the cooperation of all student riders, the District is able to continue to provide safe transportation.
 The principal of each school site shall be responsible for policy enforcement.
 The Superintendent, or designee, may review any or all violations for final recommendation, if necessary.

 First Violation: The rider and parent/guardian will be contacted by the principal, or designeeSecond Violation: The rider may be denied district transportation services for a period of three or more daysThird Violation: The rider may be denied district transportation services for a period of two or more weeksFourth Violation: The rider may be denied district transportation services for the remainder of the school yearThreats of harm, acts of violence, or any behavior that is a danger to self or others may be cause for immediate denial of district transportation services

-Abuse/misuse of bus transportation passes are subject to disciplinary measures.
+Misuse of a bus pass is subject to disciplinary measures.